juxt/bidi/README.md

 your code will become coupled with your routing.
 In short, hard-coded URIs will eventually break.

-In bidi, routes are data structures, there are no macros here.
+In bidi, routes are *data structures*, there are no macros here.
 Generally speaking, data structures are to be preferred over code structures.
-When your routes are defined in a data structure there are numerous advantages-they can be read in from a configuration file, generated, computed, transformed by functions and introspected - all things which macro-based DSLs make harder.
+When routes are defined in a data structure there are numerous advantages - they can be read in from a configuration file, generated, computed, transformed by functions and introspected - all things which macro-based DSLs make harder.
 This project also avoids 'terse' forms for the route definitions, it is better to learn and live with a single data